dbilanoski/100-days-of-code/log.md

 ### Day 98: April 23th, 2020

 Day 29 of my system administration detour.
-Played with Pocket Tracer simulations to visualize flow of data, encapsulation and learn about different PDU parameters.
+Played with Packet Tracer simulations to visualize flow of data, encapsulation and learn about different PDU parameters.

 **Topics I covered:**
 - Netwok devices, roles and media